 Hand Protection — 1910.138

 We've spent a considerable amount of our time making gloves that fit every imaginable workplace and address every workplace hazard.
-The regulation for hand protection covers hazards that include: harmful substances, severe cuts/lacerations, abrasions, punctures, chemical and thermal burns, as well as temperature extremes.
+The regulation for hand protection covers hazards that include: harmful substances, severe cuts/lacerations, abrasions, punctures, chemical, and thermal burns, as well as temperature extremes.
 Another resource we recommend is OHSA's PPE Assessment Tool.

 Foot Protection — 1910.136

-We’ve Got You Covered
+MCR Safety - We’ve Got You Covered

 Of course, when it comes to personal protective equipment, PPE, we’ve got you covered.
 Whether it’s gloves, glasses, garments, or all three, you can find them at MCR Safety.

-For more information about our products browse our website, request a catalog, find a distributor, or give us a call at 800-955-6887.
+Learn more about MCR Safety by checking out our most recent video.
+For more information, browse our website, request a catalog, find a distributor, or give us a call at 800-955-6887.